mtgordon/CBUConcerto2022/README.md

     11 37 85
     12 24 85

-As you can see, print nicely formats the complex list of lists datatype that the table was stored as.
+As you can see, `print()` nicely formats the complex list of lists that the table was stored as.
 This is quite superior to how the upcoming cat method handles complex datatypes like lists.

-#### The cat() method
+### The cat() method

-#####

-**Overview**

-The cat method functions similarly to the print method: it takes inputs them to the console.
+The `cat()` method functions similarly to the print method: it takes inputs them to the console.
 It can take multiple inputs.

     cat("Hello World!\nHello again!")

-**Console output:**
+<sub> _Console output:_ </sub>

     Hello World!
     Hello again!

 There primary reason cat is useful is because it properly handles escape sequence characters like newline (`\n`) and tab (`\t`).

-**Here is a multi-input example:**
+Here is a multi-input example:

     cat("Hello World!", "\n", "Hello again!")

-**Console output:**
+<sub> _Console output:_ </sub>

     Hello World!
     Hello again!

 Notice that there is a space indent that we didn't expect.
-That is because cat also takes in a separator parameter `sep`.
+That is because cat also takes in a separator parameter, `sep`.
 This parameter is the string that will be added on in between every given input.
-In this example, we don't want the separator at all, so we can simply set it to an empty string like this: `cat("Hello World!", "\n", "Hello again!", sep="")`.
+In this example, we don't want the separator at all, so we can simply set it to an empty string like this:

+    cat("Hello World!", "\n", "Hello again!", sep="")

 There is more nuance to this method, but isn't particularly relevant to our use-case here, so the other parameters won't be discussed.
-For an in depth explanation see the official documentation [here](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/cat).
+For an in depth explanation see the documentation [here](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/cat).

-#### The paste() method
+### The paste() method

-#####

-**Overview**

 The paste method combines all of its parameters into one string.

     paste("Hello", " ", "World", "!")

-**Resulting string:** `Hello World!`
+Resulting string: `Hello World!`

 This can be very useful when combined with print() or cat() for creating easy-to-read variable readouts.

-**For example:**
+For example:

     myVar <- 5
     cat(paste("myVar:\t", myVar))

-**Console output:**
+<sub> _Console output:_ </sub>

     myVar:	5

 Notice how we use paste to create a string that displays a variables value inline with a contextualizing string.
 The ledgebility that this combination provides will greatly speed up your debugging.
 Note as well that we use cat here instead of print so that the tab character (`\t`) is handled correctly.
 Combining paste with cat also eliminates the need to specify an empty separator for the cat method, as we are only providing it with the completed string that paste returns.

-#### The typeof() method
+### The typeof() method

-#####

-**Overview**

-Another very useful method for debugging eval blocks is the typeof() method.
+Another very useful method for debugging eval blocks is the `typeof()` method.
 This method will return a string of the name of the input variables type.
 The most useful case for this is when handling the returns of database calls which can often return complex data types like lists of lists.

     myVar <- 5
     cat("myVar: ", typeof(myVar))